bibbox/bibbox-documentation/docs/installation_v4_bibbox_linux.md

 ```

 The important part you need to add is `127.0.0.1	dnsmasq`.<br>
+Once this is done restart the dnsmasq service by typing:<br>
+`sudo sytemctl restart dnsmasq`<br>
-Once this is done you can save and we are done.
+and we are done.

 To test if we succeded we can use<br>
 `dig bibbox.local.test`.<br>